Promising combo targets tough leukemia

 Summary

-This study tests a new way to treat a fast-growing blood cancer called B-cell acute lymphoblastic leukemia that has a specific gene change (BCR-ABL).
-About 80 adults will get two drugs: ponatinib pills and blinatumomab injections under the skin.
-The goal is to see if this combination can deeply clear the cancer and keep it away, while also checking for side effects.
-After treatment, participants will continue ponatinib alone for up to 5 years.
+This study tests a new way to treat a fast-growing blood cancer called BCR-ABL positive B-cell acute lymphoblastic leukemia.
+About 80 adults will receive two drugs: ponatinib pills and blinatumomab injections under the skin.
+The goal is to see if this combination can control the cancer and reduce side effects.
+Participants will need to take ponatinib for 5 years, so this is a disease-control approach, not a cure.

 Disclaimer Read more